-Neko-ashi-dachi (literally: “cat’s foot stance”) is a transitional movement.
+Neko-ashi-dachi (literally: “cat’s foot stance”), or cat stance is a transitional movement.
 Do not remain in cat stance for any prolonged time.
 However, any time you move your feet to transition from one stance to another, there will be a brief moment spent in a cat stance.

 [video stepping from one front stance to another from the side; then a slow-motion version of this which highlights the moment when your enter cat stance.]

 In a proper cat stance, the rear supporting leg carries 90% of your bodyweight.
-The rear foot is pointed 45° outward.
+The rear foot points 45° outward.
 The rear knee is slightly bent.
 The front toes point straightforward, one shoulder-width away from the rear leg.
-Only the toes and the ball of the front foot make contact with the ground; the heel is raised, so that the instep is flush with the shin.
+Only the toes and the ball of the front foot contact the ground; the heel is raised, so that the instep is flush with the shin, like ballerina's foot.
 The front foot only carries 10% of your bodyweight -- just enough to maintain your balance.

 Phrased differently, stand in a ready stance, and shift your weight to one side.
 Make a one-eighth turn to the other side, raise that heel, and sink.

 Unlike other karate styles, the Goshin-Jutsu cat stance does not use a “T”-shaped foot placement.
-The “T”-cat stance unnecessarily twists the knee, hindering mobility and places unnecessary stresses on this critical joint.
+“T”-cat stances unnecessarily twist the knee, hindering mobility and places unnecessary stresses on this critical joint.